newrelic-experimental/aqm-automater/README.md

 ## Usage
 > you need a newrelic account number and an user api key from that account to use this script.
 >
-> node main.js --account "your acount number"  -- key "your user api key"
+> node main.js --account "your newrelic acount number"  --key "your newrelic user api key"
 >

 ## Building